-Endnotes pieces are published on a rolling basis and will undergo an expedited publication schedule.
+Maryland Law Review Online publishes pieces on a rolling basis and undergoes an expedited publication schedule.
 All pieces are edited by the Maryland Law Review staff.
-We prefer response pieces and non-traditional law review articles that are 5,000 words or less (inclusive of footnotes) and lightly footnoted, but longer pieces will be published in exceptional cases.
-All footnotes should conform to the 19th edition of The Bluebook.
+Maryland Law Review Online publishes articles that are 15,000 words or less (including footnotes), but longer pieces may be considered in appropriate cases.

-Endnotes pieces should be cited as follows: Author, Title, [Volume] MD.
-L. REV. ENDNOTES [Page] (Year), [PDF URL].
+Maryland Law Review Online pieces should be cited as follows: Author, Title, [Volume] MD.
+L. REV. ONLINE [Page] (Year), [PDF URL].

 Articles from Volume 76